 - The Konrad mine is Germany’s first repository for low- and intermediate-level radioactive waste to be licensed under nuclear law

-- The repository is due to be completed in 2027 and will provide space for up to 303,000 cubic metres of nuclear waste
+- The repository is due to be completed in the early 2030s and will provide space for up to 303,000 cubic metres of nuclear waste

 - The radioactive waste originates mainly from nuclear power plants and the nuclear industry